andrewjm/compost_denton/notes/NOTES.markdown

 ### Account Activation & Password Reset

 A Note of variables:
-* User instance variables if they need to be passed to a view
+* Use instance variables if they need to be passed to a view
 * Variables should have the narrowest scope possible

 *Update*: